 If you’re an athlete, you know there are different types of soreness: The good kind (the feeling of being productive after a good workout at the gym, or your leg muscles reminding you of the great personal record you had at your latest half marathon), and the kind that has you begging for an Ibuprofen, a foam roller, or a sports massage.

 Strenuous exercises result in microscopic tears in muscles.
-While this may sound awful, the reality is that it is because of these micro tears that muscles grow and get stronger.
+While this may sound awful, the reality is that these microtears cause muscles to grow and get stronger.
 Typically, you’ll feel the soreness within 24 to 48 hours after the effort.
 This is known as Delayed Onset Muscle Soreness (DOMS).

-As you continue working out correctly, every time your muscles experience these micro tears, muscles will replenish the tissue.
-Repeated often enough and the person will start to notice definition and muscle growth.
+As you continue working out correctly, your muscles will repair the microtears each time.
+Repeated often enough, and the person will start to notice definition and muscle growth.

 But even the good kind of sore can be a nuisance, and you just want the discomfort to go away.
 Since it’s so common to hear about ice baths, we wanted to explain whether or not they’re good for you.